Create GPTs to Automate Supply Chain Analytics

 As a next step, I wanted to explore the idea of improving the user experience using a Large Language Model agent as an interface with users.

-My first experiment was the design of an automated supply chain control tower connected to a database using the framework LangChain.
+My first experiment involved designing an automated supply chain control tower connected to a database using the LangChain framework.

 Supply Chain Control Tower Agent with LangChain SQL Agent [Article Link] — (Image by Author)